Skip to main content

 Hiring departments contact the Bren School to ensure students are eligible for employment and in good academic standing.
 It is Bren policy to contact any student enrolled in more than 20 units to meet with the academics team to discuss workload management and ensure they can feasibly complete both their academic and employment responsibilities.

 Additionally, check to make sure that your schedule of classes enables you to TA for the section you are assigned and that you understand all of your required responsibilities (i.e. do you need to proctor exams, attend all lectures?) before you say yes.
-It is NOT acceptable to miss class so you can TA or to bail on a TA position at the last minute.
+It is NOT acceptable to miss class so you can TA or to decline a TA position at the last minute.
 This type of behavior may inhibit you or other Bren students from being hired in that department in the future.
 Please also note that the lunch hour (11am -12pm) Monday-Thursday have been left open for Bren-related events such as seminars, career and academic program workshops.
-Please do not schedule sections or other commitments over this time, as students are expected to attend these sessions.
+Please do not schedule sections or other commitments at these times, as students are expected to attend these sessions.

 Additional Resources